burntcookie90/discodrome/README.md

 ## 📝 License

-MIT License - feel free to use this project for any purpose.
+GPL-3.0 license - feel free to use this project for most any purpose.

 ## 🙏 Acknowledgments